- Pleasant Prairie

 Age Group Awards

-The top three overall winners for the 5K will be presented with an award.
+Triathlon: The first Overall winner and the top three in each Age Group will be presented with an award.